-Last week, on March 30, recreational weed in New York State became legal.
+On March 31, recreational weed in New York state became legal.
 After years of promises and much expectation, it became the 15th state of the US to approve adult-use recreational marijuana.

 “This is a historic day in New York – one that rights the wrongs of the past by putting an end to harsh prison sentences, embraces an industry that will grow the state’s economy, and prioritizes marginalized communities so those that have suffered the most will be the first to reap the benefits,” he said in a statement.

 According to the Governor, the Marijuana Regulation and Taxation Act could create up to 60 thousand jobs and generate $350 million in annual tax revenue for the state.